 The Graduate School of Arts and Sciences has the same requirements for application from Internationals Students with one addition, evidence of English proficiency.
 The following information is meant to help clarify and answer common questions we have received from international applicants.

 If you do not have a U.S. Social Security Number, DO NOT enter one on your application.
 You will be assigned an Applicant ID number to use to identify your other application materials.
 This ID number will allow you to access the Web Status Check of your application materials and to submit the online application fee.
-Please keep the name you use as your last name or surname the same on everything you submit to the Graduate School.
+Please use the same last name on everything you submit to the GSAS.

 Application Fee of $75

 Your application will not be reviewed without the application fee.
 The fee can be paid by credit card immediately after submitting the online application.
 Additional acceptable payment methods include check, money order, or bank draft in U.S. dollars drawn on an American bank.
-If a friend or relative in the U.S. is able to pay this fee for you, it's best to include the check with your application.
-If that is not possible, please ask your sponsor to write "Application fee for (your full name)" on the check before mailing it to the Office of Graduate Admissions.
-If you submitted the application form online, and you have a valid credit card you may submit the online application fee.
+It’s best to include the check with your application, but if that is not possible, please write "Application fee for (applicant’s full name)" on the check.

 Evidence of English Proficiency (TOEFL and IELTS)